What is a Threat Vector and Why is it Important to Define

 |Misconfigured cloud services like Google Cloud, Amazon Web Services (AWS)||Disgruntled employees|

-Programming and social engineering can be employed simultaneously and fluidly, which is why it is necessary to broaden how organizations approach cybersecurity.
+Both programming and social engineering threat vectors can be employed simultaneously and fluidly, which is why it is necessary to broaden how organizations approach cybersecurity.

 How is a threat vector used?